ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 - : int = 9
 ```

 The update symbol `<-` used for fields is also used to update an arrays's cell content.
+The semantics of `a.(i)` work as field update:
+* When on the left of `<-`, it denotes which cell to update.
+* When on the right of `<-`, it denotes a cell's content.

+Arrays are covered in detail in a [dedicated](/docs/arrays) tutorial.

 #### Byte Sequences